Skip to main content

 This is a fully online, asynchronous exploration of AI tools and how to use them.
 Since it is a self-paced course, faculty can enroll themselves at any time, with no deadline for completion.
 This option does not lead to a certificate.

-Advanced Training: AI Fundamentals for Educators Course, Spring 2025
+AI Fundamentals for Educators, Summer 2025

 • Those who complete the course will receive an informal paper certificate and be listed on our website.

-Registration for AI Fundamentals—Spring 2025
+Registration for AI Fundamentals—Summer 2025

 AI Fundamentals Weekly Modules